awostenberg/Fury/README.md

-Then start one or more named clients, each with a chunk size in mb, a file rollover size in mb, and a duration in minutes:
+Then start one or more named clients, each with a chunk size in mb, a file rollover size in mb, a duration in minutes, and an output path:

-    > mono Fury/bin/Debug/Fury.exe -client Alecto 10 100 1
+    > mono Fury/bin/Debug/Fury.exe -client Alecto 10 100 1 /tmp
-    > mono Fury/bin/Debug/Fury.exe -client Magaera 20 200 1
+    > mono Fury/bin/Debug/Fury.exe -client Magaera 20 200 1 /tmp
-    > mono Fury/bin/Debug/Fury.exe -client Tisiphone 30 300 1
+    > mono Fury/bin/Debug/Fury.exe -client Tisiphone 30 300 1 /tmp

 When the last client finishes, the server exits, and reports general statistics.

 ###Qualifications
-0. Message limit crash.
+0. Possible runtime limit.
 There is a problem in the 3rd party distributing messaging library or my use of it.
-After about 400 messages the server crashes on my mac: "too many open files".
+After about 400 messages the server crashes on my mac: "too many open sockets".
 I suspect it's leaking socket handles.
-With 3 clients each writing a heartbeat every 5 seconds and a rollover message every 5 seconds, that translates to about 72 messages/minute or about 5 minutes of runtime.
-Your mileage may vary, because the time-to-crash is a function of rollover rate, number of clients, and open file quota.
+But it does not happen on Ubuntu 12.04.
 0. Memory stats.
 The client should "report CPU and memory info on data thread every 10 seconds".
 This is not yet implemented.
 0. The client "should complain on startup if the runtime and 'chunk' configuration